 Things were not getting better and at this point I was seriously considering surgery.
 According to two surgeons, they could create more room for my nerves by chafing off a part of my shoulder bones.

-The turning point: meeting the Dutch shoulder magician 🧙
+The turning point: meeting the shoulder magician 🧙

-Through a stroke of luck, I heard about a mysterious shoulder specialist, who had a practice in a small rural town in the Netherlands.
+Through a stroke of luck, I heard about a mysterious shoulder specialist.
 Apparently, he didn't do things 'by the books', and had created a unique treatment method, that was wildly successful.
-After years of failing shoulder therapy I decided to give it another go before heading to surgery.
-So off I went, to see Wieger Heijenk at the Luxor Physical Therapy center in Zeewolde.
+He healed people who had been having shoulder issues for years.
+While it sounded too good to be true, I had to give it a try.

 First session - lack of mobility (and off-camera pain)